quorumcontrol/tupelo-js-sdk/README.md

 The RPC server stores all the chain trees it has access to in an encrypted wallet with a unique name and secret pass phrase.
 You must initialize the client with the correct wallet credentials for the wallet you'd like to unlock for each RPC request.
-The wallet credentials should be an [WalletCredentials object](https://quorumcontrol.github.io/tupelo.js/typedef/index.html#static-typedef-WalletCredentials) with
+The wallet credentials should be a [WalletCredentials object](https://quorumcontrol.github.io/tupelo.js/typedef/index.html#static-typedef-WalletCredentials) with
 `walletName` and `passPhrase` keys.